-Servants Community Housing is an incorporated association, a charity, public benevolent institution and a registered housing provider.
-The management of the organisation reports regularly (at least 5 times per year) to a committee of volunteers.
-In turn, the committee reports to the members of the association at the annual general meeting (AGM).
+Servants Community Housing is a company limited by guarantee, a charity, public benevolent institution and a registered housing provider.
+The management of the organisation reports regularly (at least 5 times per year) to a board of volunteers.
+In turn, the board reports to the members of the company at the annual general meeting (AGM).

-The purposes for which the Association is established are—
+The purposes for which the company is established are—

 - The relief of poverty, sickness or the needs of the aged by providing affordable rental housing to persons in housing need as low-income households, or through infirmity or age.

 - To promote other purposes beneficial to the community through the provision of affordable housing and associated services.

 - The provision of such other forms of benevolent assistance within Australia as the company may from time to time determine at all times consistent with the Housing Act 1983 (Vic) and the requirements of a public benevolent institution; and

 - do all things that are necessary or incidental to furthering the above objects.